mttarvina/Nanolay/README.md

 ### A. CLKOUT Waveform @ RB1 Pin

 The following series of scopeshots were taken from RB1 pin setting OSC2 as CLKOUT pin.
-This was done when setting up the MASTER_CLK frequency to confirm if the device has been properly program.
+This was done when setting up the MASTER_CLK frequency to confirm if the device has been properly programmed.
 The following lines of code needs to be set:

 ``` C
 // file: nanolay_core.h